acsone/manifestoo/docs/develop.md

 ## Creating a release

 - Run `towncrier build --version {version}` to update `HISTORY.rst`.
-- Run `tox docs` to update `docs/cli.md` and verify that the documentation builds correctly.
+- Run `tox -e docs` to update `docs/cli.md` and verify that the documentation builds correctly.
 - Commit and push.
 - Make sure the tests pass on GitHub.